Semi-cross embroidery stitching technique (photo and video)

 - Video: embroider with a seam backstick

-Among needlewomen, semi-cross embroidery is becoming more popular.
-Many began to apply it to perform whole pictures, and not just individual elements.
+Half-cross embroidery is becoming increasingly popular among needlewomen.
+Many have begun to use it to create entire paintings, not just individual elements.

 The reason for this was a number of advantages: